cloudfx/site/_webinars/2013-08-21-powerful-templates.md

 ---
-title: Welcome to CloudFx
+title: Welcome to First Webinar
 author: developerbhuwan
 category: general
 image:
 image_featured: false
-permalink: /general/2018/07/02/welcome-to-cloudfx.html
+permalink: /webinars/2018/07/02/welcome-to-first-webinar.html
 ---
 You guys asked for it, and here it is.